aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Don’t eat the paper.
+> 🥠 The greatest danger could be your stupidity.